 The trend towards plant-based diets has accelerated recently as people’s awareness of environmental issues, animal welfare, and personal health has grown significantly.
-A crucial component of adopting a plant-based diet is making sure you’re getting enough protein.
-Despite popular belief, a variety of high-protein vegetables grow well in the UK and provide a wholesome and sustainable substitute for animal products.
+A crucial component of adopting a plant-based diet is making sure you’re getting enough plant-based protein.
+Despite popular belief, a variety of high plant-based protein vegetables grow well in the UK and provide a wholesome and sustainable substitute for animal products.
 We’ll look at a range of easily grown plant-based protein sources in your own garden in this article.

 a.
 Chickpeas (Cicer arietinum):